imanif/imanif/README.md

 - 👋 Hi, I’m @imanif
-- 👀 I’m interested in computer graphics, animation, and information visualization.
+- 👀 I’m interested in computer graphics, game design, and information visualization.
 - 🌱 I’m currently learning computational mathematics.
 - 💞️ I’m looking to collaborate on projects that will give me the opportunity to learn how analyze and visual the world around me.
 - 📫 How to reach me: linkedin.com/in/imanifinkley